Academics

 Student Recognition

 Yale Secondary recognizes students who show excellence in their studies through the Honour Roll.
 Each semester students who achieve honour roll will receive a certificate.
-Honour Roll recipients are students who have received all A’s and B’s in the classes they are enrolled in during the semester.
-Most extended day classes are not used in the Honour Roll calculations.
+Honour Roll recipients are students who have received all A’s and B’s in the classes they are enrolled in during the regular school day in the semester.
+Extended day classes are not used in the Honour Roll calculations.

-NOTE: To be eligible for Honour Roll, students must be enrolled at Yale Secondary in a full-time program (3 or more classes in the semester during the regular scheduled day).
+NOTE: To be eligible for Honour Roll, students must be enrolled at Yale Secondary in a full-time program (3 or more classes in the semester during the regular scheduled day that generate marks).

-Examples of courses that will not be used in the calculation: Work Experience, Youth Work in Trades, AP Tutorial, Careers 9, Extended Day Career Courses and Trades Classes.
+Work Experience, Youth Work in Trades, and Trades courses will not be included in Honour Roll.
 AP courses that have dual credit will only have the AP mark used in the calculation.

 • Students must have a minimum of three courses during the regular day to qualify.